Frequently Asked Questions

-#1) We want to be as competitive as possible, all the time.
-We aren't a large, bloated corporation who has so much business they no longer care.
-We are a small, family business who wants your business enough to stay competitive, and that means we intentionally price our product far lower than our competitors.
+#2) We want to be as competitive as possible, all the time.
+We aren't a large corporation - we are a small, family business who wants your business enough to stay competitive, and that means we intentionally price our product far lower than our competitors.
 We believe that competition is good for the marketplace because it gives consumers a choice, and forces suppliers to offer the best value if they want your business - and we want your business.

 Do these tests have an expiration date?

 Our tests do not have an expiration date.
 The chemicals in the product are extremely stable, and do not degrade over time.
 All of our tests are all packaged in inert, non-reactive vials, and several of our tests utilize chemicals sealed in an airtight glass ampule, which further protects the chemistry required to created the color reaction.

 Even though we've been in business since 1990, we have never made marketing a priority.
 Now, after 25 years in business, we're ready to expand and let more law enforcement agencies know that they have a choice when it comes to buying drug testing kits, doing so in way that lets us keep our prices low.

 Due to a single instance of litigation filed against one our clients, a case which was ultimately dismissed in the pre-trial stage by the presiding judge, we no longer advertise members of our extensive client base in an effort to protect our clients by discouraging frivolous and/or otherwise unfounded litigation against them.
 Accordingly, please note that to date, no litigation, either against us, or the use of our products by our clients, has resulted in a decision for the plaintiff.

 We reason that if our products didn't work, the cases weren't upheld, and the agencies didn't save thousands of dollars over the years they wouldn't keep ordering.

 Are we going to lose cases, expose our department to unnecessary liability, compromise our officers or the integrity of their investigations?